talhachaudhary007/talhachaudhary007/README.md

 - 💡 As a Front-end Dev in **HTML5, CSS, JS, Bootstrap**

-- 👨🏻‍💼 Chief Executive Officer of Cybrilforge Internationals **www.cybrilforge.tech**
+- 👨🏻‍💼 Chief Executive Officer of CybrillTech Inc. **www.cybrilltech.com**

 - 📋 All of my projects are available at (github.com/talhachaudhary007)